junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How do we juice you up?"
 Dean swallows, asking dryly.

-"Let me see," Lucifer starts counting fingers with a wide smile, "a few million souls -- I don't mind from where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, missed it so much, but it would work so nicely --"
+"Let me see," Lucifer starts counting fingers with a wide smile, "a few million souls -- I don't mind from where, Earth, Heaven, Hell, Purgatory, in the order of preference you guys know the way; my sword -- haven't seen it for years, missed it so much, but it would work so nicely --"

 "What's it like?
 Your sword?"
 Dean asks.